raulshma/mylearningprep/README.md

-# MyInterviewPrep
+# MyLearningPrep

 A comprehensive, interactive learning platform for developers preparing for technical interviews.
 Built with Next.js 16, React 19, and modern web technologies.

 ## Overview

-MyInterviewPrep is an all-in-one preparation platform that combines structured learning roadmaps, AI-powered assistance, mock interviews, and gamification to help developers master frontend technologies and ace their technical interviews.
+MyLearningPrep is an all-in-one learning platform that combines structured learning roadmaps, AI-powered assistance, and gamification to help developers master frontend technologies and advance their technical skills.

 ## Features